-The mark-to-market election will only be available for "marketable stock" which is stock that is traded in more than de minimis quantities on at least 15 days during each calendar quarter on a qualified exchange or other market, as defined in applicable Treasury regulations.
-We expect that the ADSs will continue to be listed and regularly traded on the Nasdaq Global Select Market, which is a qualified exchange for these purposes, and, consequently, it can be expected that the mark-to-market election would be available to U.S. holders of our ADSs if we were to become a PFIC.
+The mark-to-market election will only be available for "marketable stock," which is stock that is traded in more than de minimis quantities on at least 15 days during each calendar quarter on a qualified exchange or other market, as defined in applicable Treasury regulations.
+We expect that the ADSs will continue to be listed and regularly traded on the Nasdaq Global Select Market, which is a qualified exchange for these purposes, and, consequently, that the mark-to-market election would be available to U.S. holders of our ADSs if and when we are a PFIC.

-A third alternative taxation regime which may be available to some U.S. investors in PFICs, known as "qualified electing fund" (QEF) treatment, will not be available to U.S. holders of our ADSs or Class A ordinary shares.
-This is because QEF treatment requires the PFIC to supply annually certain information to U.S. holders of ADSs or Class A ordinary shares, and we will not be supplying such information.
+A third alternative taxation regime that may be available to some U.S. investors in PFICs, known as "qualified electing fund" (QEF) treatment, will not be available to U.S. holders of our ADSs or Class A ordinary shares.
+This is because QEF treatment requires the PFIC to supply annually certain information to its U.S. holders that we will not be supplying.